 But it might not be a bad idea to take a final look at the Knights of Walpurgis and see if there is any actual context into which they still fit in the narrative that we actually have.

 The first thing to remember is that the Knights themselves do not actually appear anywhere in the official canon.
 They were referred to only in an interview.
-And while Rowling claims that she does not deliberately lie about what she tells us in her interviews, what she tells us does not always pan out in the finished version.
+And while Rowling claims that she does not deliberately lie about what she tells us in her interviews, what she tells us does not always pan out in the finished work.
 I suspect that the Knights may be one of the potential elements that simply did not pan out.
 (Or, of course that she, like Albus, was playing a double-bluff and that she does quite deliberately lie to us in her interviews.)

 Damn straight there is.